-J Valin Accounting Officer Date: 4 December 2019
+J Valin Accounting Officer Date: 2 December 2020

-STATEMENT OF TRUSTEES' RESPONSIBILITIES FOR THE YEAR ENDED 31 AUGUST 2019
+STATEMENT OF TRUSTEES' RESPONSIBILITIES FOR THE YEAR ENDED 31 AUGUST 2020

-The Trustees (who are also the directors of the charitable company for the purposes of company law) are responsible for preparing the Trustees' report and the financial statements in accordance with the Academies Accounts Direction published by the Education & Skills Funding Agency, United Kingdom Accounting Standards (United Kingdom Generally Accepted Accounting Practice) and applicable law and regulations.
+The Trustees (who act as trustees of Southfields Multi Academy Trust and are also the directors of the charitable company for the purposes of company law) are responsible for preparing the Trustees' report and the financial statements in accordance with the Academies Accounts Direction published by the Education and Skills Funding Agency, United Kingdom Accounting Standards (United Kingdom Generally Accepted Accounting Practice) and applicable law and regulations.

-Company law requires the Trustees to prepare financial statements for each financial year.
-Under company law the Trustees must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of affairs of the charitable company and of its incoming resources and application of resources, including its income and expenditure, for that period.
+Company law requires the Trustees to prepare financial statements for each financial .
+Under company law, the Trustees must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of affairs of the charitable company and of its incoming resources and application of resources, including its income and expenditure, for that period.
 In preparing these financial statements, the Trustees are required to:

-- select suitable accounting policies and then apply them consistently; - observe the methods and principles of the Charities SORP 2015 and the Academies Accounts Direction 2018 to 2019: - make judgments and accounting estimates that are reasonable and prudent; - state whether applicable UK Accounting Standards have been followed, subject to any material departures disclosed and explained in the financial statements; - prepare the financial statements on the going concern basis unless it is inappropriate to presume that the charitable company will continue in business.
+select suitable accounting policies and then apply them consistently;

+observe the methods and principles of the Charities SORP 2019 and the Academies Accounts Direction 2019 to 2020;

+make judgments and accounting estimates that are reasonable and prudent;

+state whether applicable UK Accounting Standards have been followed, subject to any material departures disclosed and explained in the financial statements;

+prepare the financial statements on the going concern basis unless it is inappropriate to presume that the charitable company will continue in business.